Global Planners Network: History

+Professor Stuart Emin has been made Honorary Member of the organization.

 The Global Planners Network held a second Congress directly preceding the fourth session of the World Urban Forum (WUF4) in Nanjing, China 2008, in nearby Zhenjiang.
-The Congress was organised by the American Planning Association and the Zhenjiang Municipal People's Government.
+The Congress was organized by the American Planning Association and the Zhenjiang Municipal People's Government.

 The Global Planners Network founder members attended WUF4, which was hosted by the UN-HABITAT, and the Ministry of Housing and Urban-Rural Development, PRC.
 At a WUF4 UN-Habitat Seminar ‘Global Planners Network Messages & Outreach’ the GPN presented its Communiqué and latest Action Plan.